 Anyone looking for the source of the Tandem idea will repeatedly find new forerunners who had developed the concept independently of the other practitioners.
 This is of course not surprising, since a method based on such a simple idea is bound to be applied spontaneously in various places by students of many different languages.
 Apart from the peerteaching which is not focussed on languages and the tutor/tutee models, eleven stages can be identified at present:

 In the early 1800’s: Various English sources, especially the ‘mutual system’ were developed by Joseph Lancaster and Daniel Bell for schoolchildren in Manchester, which brought about the substitution of an important part of teachers activity by mutual assistance of the students.
-Peter Peterson (1884-1952) developed a similar approach in the ‘Jenaplan’ schools, with the tutor model being used in the USA from 1960 onwards.
+The ‘Akademische Ferienkurse’ of the University of Hamburg offered language exchange in 1913, Peter Peterson (1884-1952) developed a similar approach in the ‘Jenaplan’ schools, with the tutor model being used in the USA from 1960 onwards.

 1968: The term ‘tandem’ for a pair of learners of the same language was used, as far as I know for the first time in 1971 in association with the audiovisual method devised by Wambach and has since been transferred to the┬á French-German youth exchanges, which have been taking place since 1968.
 Of special importance for this period are the names Bazin, G├Âbel, Robert Jean, Leupold, Gaston Schott, Raasch, Scherfer, Wambach, Wessling, Zindler, Zamzow and the organizations ┬áDeutsch-Franz├Âsisches Jugendwerk, Arbeitsgruppe f├╝r Angewandte Linguistik Franz├Âsisch, Bureau International de Liaison et Documentation, Sprachinstitut T├╝bingen.